Chestnuts Health Benefits

 Read Also: 7 Health Benefits Of Yellow Bell Pepper

 Chronic illnesses of all kinds are caused by the release of free radicals, the natural byproducts of cellular respiration.
-These can cause healthy cells to mutate, resulting in cancer, oxidative stress and a number of chronic illnesses.
-Without antioxidants, like those found in chestnuts, our body would be fighting battles on many fronts, so increasing your defenses with a handful of chestnuts a day is a good idea.
+These can cause healthy cells to mutate, resulting in cancer, oxidative stress and several chronic illnesses.
+Without antioxidants, like those found in chestnuts, our body would be fighting battles on many fronts, so increasing your defences with a handful of chestnuts a day is a good idea.

 When it comes to lowering blood pressure, few minerals are as essential as potassium.
 Potassium controls water movement within the body, and also functions as a vasodilator, increasing blood flow and releasing the tension on constricted blood vessels and arteries.
 This reduction in blood pressure can boost overall cardiovascular health and lessen your risk of heart attacks and strokes.